 - Scheduled services.
 These are individuals who are given a limited number of access attempts for limited access periods.
 These may include cleaning services and the infrequent repair events.
 The individuals are limited to use the access code for a specific number of usages.

 - Guests and non-scheduled services.
 These may include one-time guests who may or may not have scheduled a visit, postal delivery, food delivery, etc.

-The next step in the selection of your access control devices is that entry and exit are reviewed separately.
+The next step in the selection of your electric gate devices is that entry and exit are reviewed separately.
 In other words, how each individual gains access to enter the property may vary from how they exit the property.
 Exiting the gate may not require the same level of scrutiny in deciding if the individual can open the gate.
 This will save greatly on costs and time.

 Standalone devices: Standalone devices are not connected to other devices.
 These devices typically are used to control a single gate.
 Standalone devices are typically more cost competitive but also very limited in programming options and generating any reporting.
 Most standalone devices are programmed at the unit.
 Most importantly, standalone devices rarely have the ability to be tied to a single user and are not given a user ID.
 A standalone keypad is connected directly to the gate operator.
 The most common applications are single family dwellings and business with limited after-hours access.